Global Collaborator Team

 On February 19, 2017, she launched the Global Mobile Film Awards™ (GMFA) which has been referred to as the Oscars of the mobile film industry with founding members SF3 SmartFone Flick Fest in Australia and Heartland Film Festival in Indiana.

-Susan is also the host and creator of the SBP Podcast "The Voice for Mobile Film" created in late October 2017, which is available in various podcast platforms such as iTunes, Spotify and Google. www.sbppodcast.studio
+Susan is also the host and creator of the SBP Podcast "The Voice for Mobile Film" launched in October 2017, which is available in various podcast platforms such as iTunes, Spotify and Google. www.sbppodcast.studio

 Don't hesitate to contact Susan Botello today.
 Susan is available for speaking engagements, presentations, and interviews.